 - Disability Rights UK provides a helpful factsheet (opens a new window) about postgraduate study.

-- Government-backed loans (currently up to £10,280) are available to anyone, including students with disabilities, who wish to study for a postgraduate degree.
+- Government-backed loans are available to anyone, including students with disabilities, who wish to study for a postgraduate degree.
 These loans can help you to cover the costs of tuition fees and living expenses.
 You can find out more details here (opens a new window)

 - All postgraduate students with disabilities are eligible for Disabled Students' Allowance (opens a new window)